top of page

 Our Mission

-Mecklenburg Audubon Society is dedicated to promoting the appreciation, protection, and preservation of birds and other wildlife through education and conservation activities that will ensure they will survive and thrive.
+Mecklenburg Audubon Society is dedicated to promoting the appreciation, protection, and preservation of birds and other wildlife through inclusive, community-based education and conservation activities that will ensure they will survive and thrive.

 Brief History